jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ### Babel Browser TargetingT

 Babel has the ability to build JavaScript using rules that target certain browsers and versions.
-By setting a reasonable set of modern browsers allows Babel to optimize the JavaScript it generates.
+By setting a reasonable set of modern browsers, Babel can optimize the JavaScript it generates.

 WordPress has a preset default you can use to target the minimum supported browsers by WordPress.